 As Director of the Human Development Center (HDC), I oversee the clinical training of undergraduate and graduate students from multiple disciplines including psychology.
 Students working in the HDC provide clinical services to children, adolescents, and families in the region under the direct supervision of faculty and staff.
 Many undergraduate students from the Psychology Department gain valuable clinical and research experiences in the HDC providing academic (e.g., reading, math) assessments and interventions to children with identified learning and behavioral problems.

 I received a BA in English and Sociology and an M.Ed. in Counseling Psychology and Human Development from St. Lawrence University in Canton, NY.
 I received a Ph.D. in School Psychology from Indiana University in Bloomington, IN.
-I have formal clinical training through Father Flanagan's Girls and Boys Town and Creighton University School of Medicine, both in Omaha, NE.
+I have formal clinical training through Father Flanagan's Girls and Boys Town in Omaha, NE.
 Prior to coming to UWEC in 2008, I held clinical, research, training, and administrative positions at Girls and Boys Town and the Eastern Maine Medical Center in Bangor, ME.

 Child Clinical and Pediatric Psychology